kitcarson88/ionic-augmented-reality/README.md

 The repository contains a Ionic 5 example app with an implementation of a simple location based augmented reality.
 Using gps data, a Rest service (a GET method call) and device sensors (accelerometer, gyroscope and magnetometer) datas, some Points Of Interest (POIs) are drawn on a camera preview background layer.
 Sensors datas are combined with a porting of a Complementary Filter paradigm called Sensors Fusion.

+To test the app, the user can also add pois from a map page.
+Every touch on the map adds a new poi that can be recognized from AR page (be sure to add a poi into the max configured radius area).

 ## Algorithm explaination
 In this section there is an explaination of the AR algorithm: